carlos-tb/2019-05-09-Deep-Learning-ELIXIR/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in this workshop, you will need access to the software described below.
+  During this workshop you will be granted access to the computing facilities of SURFsara.
-  In addition, you will need an up-to-date web browser.
+  In order to use them, you will need an up-to-date web browser in your own laptop.
+Additionally, it is highly recommended that your laptop has access to the software described below.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}